-Mary Becerril, Ph.D., M.A. in Professional Counseling Program Director Joe Cook, Ph.D., M.A. in Professional Counseling Program Director (DBU North) Chris Shirley, Ph.D., M.A. in Student Ministry Program Director
+Mary Becerril, Ph.D., M.A. in Professional Counseling Program Director Chris Shirley, Ph.D., M.A. in Student Ministry Program Director

-The purpose of the dual Master of Arts in Professional Counseling and Master of Arts in Student Ministry degree program is to provide Christ-centered graduate level education to prepare servant leaders for the practical ministry of Christian counseling and student ministry leadership by integrating a counseling foundation with a Christian worldview and a strong foundation in ministry and discipleship with teenagers, college students, and their families.
+The purpose of the dual Master of Arts in Professional Counseling and Master of Arts in Student Ministry degree program is to provide Christ-centered graduate level education to prepare servant leaders for the practical ministry of professional counseling and student ministry leadership by integrating a counseling foundation with a Christian worldview and a strong foundation in ministry and discipleship with teenagers, college students, and their families.